| She was known as Bobbie Jo Adsit when she was a freshman in 2016-17. Since

 the Champion by a narrow margin.
 Rocky Mountain College senior Codi Uecker won the rail

 phase but was fifth in the reining to claim Reserve Champion honors.
+Former University of Findlay rider and second-year Western head

 coach Spencer Zimmerman is now two-for-two at winning the National Championship.
 On hand